-Date of Annual General Meeting Details of Special Resolutions Passed, if any 30th September, 2020 Approval for the Sale of Undertaking of the company situated at Survey No. 777, Umarsadi Desaiwad Road, at Village Umarsadi, Taluka Pardi, District Valsad, Gujarat - 396175.
+Date of Annual General Meeting Details of Special Resolutions Passed, if any 30th September, 2021 Approval for the Sale of Undertaking of the company situated at Survey No. 777, Umarsadi Desaiwad Road, at Village Umarsadi, Taluka Pardi, District Valsad, Gujarat - 396175.
 Approval for Sale of Undertaking of the company situated at NHC House, 2/13, Anand Nagar, Santacruz East, Mumbai - 400055.
+3) Re-Appointment of Mr. Apoorva Shah, Chairman & Managing Director for a period of three years with effect from 13 th November, 2021 to 12 th November, 2024 4) Regularization of Mr. Apar Shah (DIN: 07125733) as Whole Time Director of the company.
+30th September, 2020 Approval for the Sale of Undertaking of the company situated at Survey No. 777, Umarsadi Desaiwad Road, at Village Umarsadi, Taluka Pardi, District Valsad, Gujarat - 396175.
+Approval for Sale of Undertaking of the company situated at NHC House, 2/13, Anand Nagar, Santacruz East, Mumbai - 400055.
 30th September, 2019 Approval for the Sale of Undertaking of the company situated at Survey No. 777, Umarsadi Desaiwad Road, at Village Umarsadi, Taluka Pardi, District Valsad, Gujarat - 396175.
 Approval for Sale of Undertaking of the company situated at NHC House, 2/13, Anand Nagar, Santacruz East, Mumbai - 400055.
 3) Appointment of Mr. Manish Vyas as Non Executive Independent Director.
-Appointment of Ms. Neha Kariwala as an Non Executive Independent / Director 27 th September, 2018 Re-appointment of Mr. Apoorva Shah, Chairman & Managing Director for a period of Three years with effect from 13th November, 2018 to 12th November, 2021.
-Re-appointment of Mrs. Alpa Shah, Whole Time Director for a period of Three years with effect from 14th February, 2019 to 13th February, 2022.
-Approval for the Sale of Undertaking of the company situated at Survey No. 777, Umarsadi Desaiwad Road, at Village Umarsadi, Taluka Pardi, District Valsad, Gujarat - 396175.
-Approval for Sale of Undertaking of the company situated at NHC House, 2/13, Anand Nagar, Santacruz East, Mumbai - 400055.
+Appointment of Ms. Neha Kariwala as an Non Executive Independent / Director